alvarobartt/buy-me-a-coffee/README.md

 If you can contribute or you want to, feel free to do it at [__Buy me a coffee! :coffee:__](https://www.buymeacoffee.com/alvarobartt), I will be really thankfull for anything even if it is a coffee or just a kind comment towards my work, because that helps me a lot.
 Whenever you contribute with a donation, I will read your message and it will be shown in my main site.

 ### Be careful and donate just if it is within your possibilities, because there is no refund system.
-And re
-you don't need to donate, it is just a free choice for you.
+And remember that you don't need to donate, it is just a free choice for you.
 Thank you!